Message from the Training Director

-We take pride in graduating outstanding child and adolescent psychiatrists who remain attuned to the familial, cultural, and social systems involved in child and adolescent mental health.
+We take pride in graduating outstanding child and adolescent psychiatrists who are attuned to the familial, cultural, and social systems involved in child and adolescent health.
 In addition to training in psychopharmacology, we emphasize the value of psychotherapy through case-based learning, didactics, and supervision.
 Fellows participate in a two year family therapy seminar while also advancing their skills in multiple other therapy modalities, including Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and play therapy.
 We teach collaborative care models of consultation to inpatient pediatricians, primary care physicians, school providers, and juvenile justice workers.
 Our program provides exposure to many treatment settings and modalities of treatment, yet is flexible enough to allow fellows to develop their own professional interests, whether in clinical care, education, advocacy, or research.

 Erin L. Belfort, MD